Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/collections.md

 When you put a variable into a `Vec`, or any other collection, unless that variable is copy you are moving ownership into the collection.
-Using methods like `get` will give you a reference to the data, but the only way to get ownership back is to either clone in (and take the potential memory and runtime hit), or to remove to use a method that removes the element from the collection, like `pop` in `Vec`.
+Using methods like `get` will give you a reference to the data, but the only way to get ownership back is to either clone it (and take the potential memory and runtime hit), or to remove to use a method that removes the element from the collection, like `pop` in `Vec`.
 We'll discuss similar methods for other collections as we go.

 ### VecDequeue